Value Investing – Holistic Approach (Lesson 4)

 - Utilization Rates

 Value investors want to have three to five key indicators of measurement with the respective pool of members.
 Remember, this pool restricts their members to operating within a certain industry and in rare cases a sector of the economy.
 No pool should have members outside of the respective industry.
-You can’t compare production metrics nor financial information.
+You can’t compare production metrics nor financial information from two different industries.

 Once the key indicators of success are set and quantified, the value investor can now formulate financial metrics as a part of the holistic approach.